 Although the queen gets all the PR, the worker is the real star of the honeybee show.

-Our local beekeeping association often attends country fairs - with an observation hive that shows the inner workings of a honeybee colony.
-In spite of thousands of crawling bees, it's always the queen that people want to see.
+We often attend fairs and shows.
+We always take our observation hive so people can see the inner workings of a honeybee colony.
+Of all the thousands of bees, it's always the queen that people want to see.
 Everyone loves the thought of the queen and she is very important.
 But, she only has one job - to lay eggs.
 Honeybee workers do absolutely everything else.
 Without her industrious daughters, the queen would last about an hour.
 No workers, no colony.

 Humans live in a 50/50 world of male and female so it's sometimes easy to forget that all the honeybees we see in our gardens are female

 At its summer peak, a colony may have more than 60,000 bees - apart from 1 queen and say, 2,000 drones (males) all of these will be female workers.
 Each lives for no more than about 40 days.
 In a miracle of evolutionary organisation that humans have yet to fathom, every worker bee does certain jobs in a set order.
 For the first half of their lives they work inside the hive.
 At this stage beekeepers call them "house bees".